 About Dades Gorge

-The Dades Gorge is a cleft deep within the High Atlas Mountains at the edge of the Sahara Desert, that is 30 feet wide at its narrowest point and where sheer cliffs tower up to 1,600 feet above you.
-It extends from the High Atlas to the Jebel Saghrou range in the south.
-A steep road snakes its way up the side of the mountain, making for a hair-raising journey as vehicles battle their way against gravity to reach the top.
+The Dades Gorge is a cleft deep within the High Atlas Mountains at the edge of the Sahara Desert, that is 30 feet wide at its narrowest point with sheer cliffs towering up to 1,600 feet above you.
+It extends from the High Atlas to the Jebel Saghrou range in the south, with a steep road snaking its way up the side of the mountain, making for a hair-raising journey as vehicles battle their way against gravity to reach the top.
 With its numerous kasbahs and striking scenery, this gorge should feature on everyone's Moroccan itinerary.Read More

 Dades Gorge Tours